TinyCircuits/Thumby-Website/docs/Blockly/Saving-High-Scores.md

 # Saving High Scores

-In this tutorial we will show you how to save persistent data on your Thumby, so you can store information like high scores and save games for the next time you play.
+In this tutorial we will show you how to save persistent data on your Thumby, so you can store information like high scores and save game progress for the next time you play.

 ---

 You may have noticed that whenever you restart a game, all the variables and data is reset to their original values.
-It can be useful to be able to save data that persists even after you restart the Thumby device.
+It can be useful to be able to save data that persists even after you power off or restart the Thumby device.

 Take a look at the **Saves** category in the Blockly toolbox.
 In there, you will find blocks that help you save data for things like high scores and save games.